-This air fryer coconut shrimp recipe is easy to make, packed with flavor, and has a ton of crunch!
-A classic finger food favorite, it’s a must-have snack for game day or fun dinners at home.
+This 10-minute air fryer coconut shrimp recipe is easy to make, packed with flavor, and has a ton of crunch!
+A classic finger food favorite, it’s a must-have appetizer for game day or fun dinners at home.

 Table of Contents

 - Always crowd-pleasing.
 Who can resist a piece of crispy coconut shrimp?
-This is an irresistible snack, especially when it’s served with dipping sauce.
+This is an irresistible dish, especially when it’s served with dipping sauce.

 - Easy to make in the air fryer!
-Like chicken wings or French fries, the air fryer ensures that the shrimp is extra crunchy without needing oil, long cook times, or babysitting.
+Like air fryer chicken wings or air fryer French fries, the air fryer ensures that the shrimp is extra crunchy without needing oil, long cook times, or babysitting.

 - Shrimp.
-Use large peeled shrimp.
+Use large peeled shrimp or jumbo shrimp.
 You can leave the tails on or off.

 - Eggs.
 The shrimp are coated in whisked eggs to help the breadcrumbs stick to the outside.

-- Coconut flakes.
+- Unsweetened shredded coconut.
 This gives the shrimp a lovely coconut flavor.
 Remember to use unsweetened coconut to avoid sweet-tasting shrimp.

 - Panko breadcrumbs.
 Regular breadcrumbs will work instead but aren’t as light and crunchy as panko.

 - All purpose flour.
 Or you can use almond flour, coconut flour, or a 1:1 gluten free flour.